leonardo5621/tradebot/projectIdeas.md

 [2] Coding a Python Stock Trading bot with Alpaca, Jacob Amaral's channel, Youtube, April 25 2020, available at: https://www.youtube.com/watch?v=9R7pCh4yCm8

 [3] Trading Bot in Python #2 - How to Build a Trading Bot, Ollie Hooper, Youtube, January 28 2020, available at: https://www.youtube.com/watch?v=PGn8ldb-drI

+[4] Build a Day-Trading Algorithm and Run it in the Cloud Using Only Free Services, Trevor Thackston Feb 8 2019, available at: https://medium.com/automation-generation/build-a-day-trading-algorithm-and-run-it-in-the-cloud-for-free-805450150668

+[5] Build an AI Stock Trading Bot for Free: Roman Paolucci, Jan 18 2020, available at: https://medium.com/swlh/build-an-ai-stock-trading-bot-for-free-4a46bec2a18